yujunz/gitlab.com-runbooks/howto/deleted-project-restore.md

 # Deleted Project Restoration

-As long as we have database and Gitaly backups, we can restore deleted GitLab projects.
+As long as we have the database and Gitaly backups, we can restore deleted GitLab projects.

 It is strongly suggested to read through this entire document before proceeding.